What Were the Gemstones of the Breastplate of Aaron?

 Hank

-The Identities of the Chrysolite and Sapphire of the Breastplate of Aaron
+Historical Identities of Biblical Chrysolite and Sapphire in Aaron's Breastplate

 I must respectfully disagree with the original poster's identifications.
 It is my opinion that the "chrysolite" in the breastplate of Aaron is not chrysoberyl at all.
 Rather, it's another term for what we now call peridot.